rathi35/FitnessTrackerApp/README.md

 ## Overview

-FitnessTrackerApp is an iOS app that helps users track their workouts, manage goals, and monitor their progress.
-The app integrates with Firebase for authentication and HealthKit for tracking health-related data.
+The FitnessTrackerApp helps users set, track, and achieve their fitness goals.
+With intuitive features and a user-friendly interface, it enables logging workouts, managing goals, and monitoring progress visually.
+It leverages modern technologies like Firebase Authentication for secure user management, Core Data for offline storage

 ## Features
 - Set Goals: